July 31-August 18

 Jeremy desperately wants a pair of the latest black high-tops everyone in his class is wearing.
 His worn shoes come apart, so a well-meaning guidance counselor provides him with a pair from a donation box.
 Though most of his classmates laugh at his shoes, Antonio does not.
 Astonished at the high price of the high tops, Jeremy’s grandmother tells him she cannot afford to buy them, and instead buys him winter boots he will soon need.
 Still determined to own the high-tops, Jeremy spots a pair in a thrift shop for a low price and purchases them, though they are ill-fitting.
 Reluctantly, he must eventually abandon the uncomfortable shoes.
 But when he notices that Antonio is worse off (wearing shoes held together with tape), Jeremy knows what he must do with the high-tops he once wanted so much.
 In this moving picture book appropriate for all ages, readers will find a memorable story of empathy, compassion, and friendship.
 The watercolor and ink illustrations adeptly depict each poignant moment in Jeremy’s story, and carry the story forward with sensitivity and hope.

 Coppell ISD has opened its doors to visitors across the world to showcase our innovative facilities and curriculums.
-Coppell ISD is welcoming you to take a behind the scenes look at how we do what we do best.
 All school tours are organized through CISD.
-The tours for the 2016-2017 school year have ended.
-They will start again in October 2017.
+The tours for the 2017-2018 school year will start in October 2017.